 Students are required to continue online academic work outside the school for approximately 20 active hours/week or as needed to stay current with each class lesson schedule.
 Parents are required to provide high speed internet access from home with access to a computer and printer.
-Parents are also required to electronically monitor academic progress weekly.
+Parents must also monitor their child's academic progress in the digital curriculum weekly.
 We encourage students to participate in enrichment activities offered through the community and at Taos Academy at times when they are not scheduled on campus.
 Families in need of a loaner computer device or help with Internet access should contact the school.